Artistic Coloring: 3 Mistakes Everyone Makes with Popular Stamps and Line Art

 There are thousands of ways to tell a story with the stamps you color.

-• use a dramatic or a sedate color palette to set a mood
+use a dramatic or a super-zen color palette to set a distinct mood

 Too many colorers look at a stamp and think all kinds of wonderful thoughts which could be used to make art.

 You see things in the stamp that trigger memories and wishes.
-The small thoughts that run through your head when you see a stamp are golden!
-These are valuable ideas which you could use to tell a unique and interesting story.
+The small thoughts that run through your head are exactly what your art needs!
+These are valuable ideas which can be used to tell a unique and interesting story.

 But no, you skip the storytelling in favor of blending or using some new glitter you just bought.